fubar2/treeval_gal/README.md

 These are from [the current version](treevalgal) that only has a couple of small subworkflows - for making wiggles, hic and paf.

+TreeValGal depends on the updated [Jbrowse2 tool](#JBrowse2) to present repeats, gaps and other features as tracks in a configurable browser.
+JBrowse2 is currently only available on `usegalaxy.eu` for testing.

-### 21/Feb: For discussion - what's next?
+### 21/Feb: For discussion - if it looks potentially useful, what's next?

-##### 1. Incorporate tracks from VGP workflow runs into JBrowse2 ?
+#### 1. Add tracks and other organisms ?
-  - What additional tracks would be useful for TreeValGal?
+  - What additional tracks would be useful?
      - for VGP internal use?
+       - Other TreeVal modules: selfcomp
+          - kmer/busco/pretext etc already in VGP)
      - for external researchers
      - for the public - making VGP data really easy to "access"
-  - Artifacts already being generated routinely can be added.
+  - Track files being generated routinely can be added if there's a URI or path.
-    - how to find [all the useful](https://galaxyproject.org/projects/vgp/workflows/) existing VGP WF outputs to add?
+    - Which of [the existing VGP WF](https://galaxyproject.org/projects/vgp/workflows/) outputs would be useful to add?
+      - tracks take some disk space but there's no real technical limit to the size of a track menu.
+  - Other VGP assemblies to run TreeValGal on to serve as samples?

-##### 2. Jbrowse2 outputs are self contained and portable
+#### 2. Jbrowse2 outputs are self contained and portable
   - JBrowse2 directories support interactive display
-    -  Any byte-range request static web server
-    - Typically nginx or apache.
+    -  Any byte-range request static web server like nginx or apache.
-       - Setup static web pages with links to the unpacked browser archive directory `index.html` file.
   - Can also view on a local laptop browser without Galaxy or internet access
      - a tiny pop-up python webserver `jb2_webserver.py` is included with the data for local displays.

-##### 3. Downstream uses for JBrowse2 archives
   - How to allow access to big JBrowse2 configurations efficiently?
     - JBrowse2 archives contain compressed/indexed reference sequence and track files - so are big.
-    - What would these look like to be useful enough to expose with other VGP assembly artifacts?
-       - Build centrally with a static public link, for each organism
-       - View without redundant data copies using stable URI for remote on-line viewing.

-##### 4. How best to represent repeat density?
+#### 3. How best to represent repeat density?
 Anna asked about a repeatmasker version of the repeats, so there's a gff track (no dfam species and defaults) to compare to the windowmasker bed and wiggle on the current [Amphioxus JBrowse2](https://usegalaxy.eu/datasets/4838ba20a6d867655aedf35d84ed3d59/preview).

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/860af67f-00bc-4848-af2f-ba47e9762710)